the1lab/1lab/src/1Lab/Equiv.lagda.md

 preserves the function $f$, its inverse $g$, _and_ the proof $s$ that
 $g$ is a right inverse to $f$.
 We can not preserve _everything_, though, as is usual when making something "more coherent".
-Furthermore, if everything was preserved, `isIso`{.Agda} would be a proposition, and this is [provably not the case].
+Furthermore, if everything was preserved, `is-iso`{.Agda} would be a proposition, and this is [provably not the case].

 [provably not the case]: 1Lab.Counterexamples.IsIso.html